spinnaker-hackathon/gardening/README.md

 ## Should we build our project as a Spinnaker plugin?
 Yes, if possible!
 Read the [Plugin Users Guide](https://www.spinnaker.io/guides/user/plugin-users/) to learn more about how to use and build Spinnaker plugins.

+## How can I get involved in Spinnaker Gardening Days as a Spinnaker Expert?
+What kind of support will experts provide to attendees?
+So glad you asked!
+Here are the volunteer role descriptions for Spinnaker Gardening Days Experts.
+If you would like to volunteer for one of these roles, please post in [#gardening-general](https://spinnakerteam.slack.com/archives/CV4A90DPF) on Spinnaker Slack.

+### On-Call Gardener (est 3.5 hrs per shift)
+The On-Call Gardener volunteers to monitor Slack channels during the gardening event and answer questions from participants.
+When starting their rotation, the On-Call Gardener will add themselves to the @on-call-gardener Slack Team so that participants can ping a convenient handle with questions.
+When they're done, they'll leave the team so they don't get pinged unnecessarily.

+#### On-Call Gardener Tips
+- If you don't know the answer to a question, pull in a fellow Expert that may know.
+Failing that, point attendees to the appropriate SIG
+- Be courteous to the participants!
+This is often their first experience to the community, and we want to make sure they come back :)
+- Check-in to the [#gardening-general](https://spinnakerteam.slack.com/archives/CV4A90DPF) and [#gardening-ineedhelp](https://spinnakerteam.slack.com/archives/CURFZGL2E) channels ocassionally with a friendly message, so that participants have a face to attach to the questions they ask!

+### Team Mentor (est 1 hr per weekday)
+A mentor gardener volunteers to guide a hackathon team in its project from decision to demo.
+Mentor gardeners will receive team assignments on June 14.
+They should reach out via the team channels in Spinnaker Slack to inquire about project ideas and offer to assist with project selection.
+After that, at minimum, a mentor gardener should check in with the mentee team every weekday via Slack, June 16-17 and 20-23.
+Zoom meetings are also an option, and we recommend that mentors spend a hour with their teams each weekday.

+#### Team Mentor Tips
+- Set expectations about communication methods and cadence with the team on or before kickoff day (the 16th) and plan some check-ins
+- As a mentor gardener, you’re not expected to know everything.
+You ARE strongly encouraged to familiarize yourself with those that have Spinnaker expertise, and introduce your team to other experts who can assist when you cannot unblock

+### Hands-On Teacher (est 6 hrs)
+A hands-on teacher volunteers to guide a group of attendees in a hands-on training that is developer and contributor-focused.
+Spinnaker Gardening Days Hands-On Classes aim to get newer Spinnaker contributors comfortable in building Spinnaker and Spinnaker plugins.
+Teachers will prepare or curate content for a session 90 that provides hands-on practice, and deliver that session during Gardening Days.
+Teachers may need to prepare an environment for students to work through the course content within.
+Teachers should expect to provide support to students during the class, and on a limited basis after the class during the hackathon.
+Teachers should be OK with the class being recorded and shared.
+Asynchronous classes with no support are also possible at Spinnaker Gardening Days, so reach out in [#gardening-general](https://spinnakerteam.slack.com/archives/CV4A90DPF) if you'd like to offer one.

+### Hands-On Teaching Assistant (est 2.5 hrs)
+A hands-on teaching assistant volunteers to support hands-on teachers and attendees during a Spinnaker Gardening Days Hands-On Class.
+This may include going into breakout rooms with one or more attendees to troubleshoot 1:1 or in smaller groups.
+Hands-on TAs should be generally familiar with the course material and should reach out to the teacher in advance to sync on content.

+### Match Advisor (est 2.5 hrs)
+A match advisor is responsible for assisting in the formation of teams from hackathon teams based on the skills and interests they share at registration.
+Match advisors must be available for a half hour orientation discussion the week of July 6th, and for a 2-hour synchronous session on Monday afternoon (6/13) or Tuesday morning (6/14) to form the teams.

 ## To Be Announced:
 Look out for a **training schedule** and **training playlists**, a **team and project matching timeline**, a **prize package breakdown**, and more.